Hosts France beat All Blacks for perfect World Cup start

 Mo'unga and Ramos traded penalties for a 9-8 France lead, and the crowd might have sat more comfortably at the break had the latter not missed a penalty from out wide, which may have been better kicked into the corner than at the sticks.

 As it was, New Zealand ended the half on top.
-A delicious wraparound put Mo'unga into space and Dalton Papali'I surged deep into France territory.
+A delicious wraparound put Mo'unga into space and Dalton Papali'i surged deep into France territory.
 Pinned back on their own line, France's relief was palpable as Codie Taylor's pass drifted into touch to let them off the hook.

-France stormed into the second half, Alldritt offloading to Dupont inside the first minute as the line beckoned.
+France stormed into the second half, Gregory Alldritt offloading to Dupont inside the first minute as the line beckoned.

 The same pair had combined to cap France's Grand Slam win over England here in 2022.
 This time though New Zealand snuffed out the threat and sparked something of their own.